hackerfactor/SEAL/FORMATS.md

 - BMFF (MP4, MOV, HEIC, HEIF, etc.) calls these sections 'atoms'.
 - Some file formats, like PPM and ZIP, only have headers and data.
 - PDF uses PDF comments.
+- XML (XML, SVG, HTML) support document declarations.

 Although the nomenclature is format-specific, the basic concept is the same:
 - The SEAL signature must be stored in a valid data section (block, chunk, atom, header, etc.).
 - The SEAL record must not be split between data sections; it must be fully contained within one data section.
 If there are multiple data sections, then the SEAL record must be in the first data section.
 - Some data sections permit nesting other media files that may contain their own SEAL records.
 The scope of the SEAL record (the range `F~f`) is limited to the self-contained file.
 A nested image's range only covers the nested image.
 - The SEAL record applies to the entire file and must be stored in a data section with an unambiguous scope.
+For example:
-(E.g., Videos often have multiple tracks for audio, video, subtitles, etc. Each track may have their own metadata.
+  - Videos often have multiple tracks for audio, video, subtitles, etc. Each track may have their own metadata.
 If the SEAL record is in a track, then it is ambiguous as to whether it applies to the track or the entire file.
-Whereas if it's at the top-level structure, then it clearly applies to the entire file.)
+Whereas if it's at the top-level structure, then it clearly applies to the entire file.
+  - PDF may have objects containing metadata.
+The scope of a PDF object is dependent on the parent object that links to it.
+The SEAL record must be stored in a location that has global scope.

 Processing SEAL records requires parsing the high-level file format.
 However, it MUST NOT require parsing nested data blocks or having a detailed understanding of the containing structure.
 For example:
 - Many of these storage areas support scanning the data section's range for a SEAL record using a regular expression: `@<seal seal=[0-9]+[^>]\* s=[^>]+/>@`